- About Council

 - Challenging mindsets – resources are finite, and we need to change our habits and behaviours to focus on the circularity of materials, ensuring sustainable and responsible consumption, and reuse and recovery of products and materials.
 We’ll work to change people’s perspectives across the Wellington region.

 - Collaboration and participation – we’ll look for opportunities to collaborate with other councils across the region, as well as with mana whenua, businesses, industry, and communities.
 We’ll support and build mana whenua and community capacity and capability to deliver wider economic, social, cultural, and environmental benefits to our communities.

 - Resilient waste and resource recovery systems – we’ll continue to invest in the Wellington region waste and resource recovery system and our data management systems in line with te rautaki para (the waste strategy and action and investment plan) to make sure they’re fit for purpose.
 We’ll follow best practice to manage residual waste.

-To help us achieve the guiding principles, the WMMP includes nine objectives that signal a shift in how we think about waste.
-These are:
+The WMMP includes nine objectives to help us achieve the guiding principles.
+These signal a shift in how we think about waste.

 To measure progress against each of the nine objectives, the WMMP also includes targets to help embed the changes for the Wellington region.

 - Reduce the total amount of material that needs final disposal to landfill by 10 percent by 2027, and 30 percent by 2030.

 We'll work towards this by achieving the following sub-targets:

 a.
 Ensuring construction and demolition waste processing and recovery is available in the Wellington region by 2026.